The Primates found in Uganda -Ugnda is home to 20 species of Primates

 10. L’Hoest’s Monkeys

-L’Hoest’s monkeys are also called mountain monkeys or Cercopithecus lhoesti.
-They are guenons commonly found in the montane forests in the Albertine Rift regions, including southwestern parts of Uganda.
+L’Hoest’s monkeys, scientifically known as Cercopithecus lhoesti, are also called mountain monkeys due to their preference for montane habitats.
+These primates are commonly found in the montane forests of the Albertine Rift, particularly in the southwestern parts of Uganda.

 11. Patas Monkeys

-The patas monkey (Erythrocebus patas), the wadi monkey or hussar monkey, is a ground-dwelling monkey found in semi-arid areas of West Africa and East Africa.
+The patas monkey, scientifically known as Erythrocebus patas, is a remarkable ground-dwelling primate found in semi-arid regions of both West Africa and East Africa.

-It is a terrestrial monkey found in northern Uganda’s savannah parks, such as Murchison Falls Park, Kidepo Valley Park, and the Pian Upe Wildlife Reserve.
+In northern Uganda, these terrestrial monkeys are commonly found in the country’s savannah parks, including Murchison Falls Park, Kidepo Valley Park, and the Pian Upe Wildlife Reserve.
+These expansive and open habitats provide the ideal environment for patas monkeys to thrive.

 12. Red Colobus Monkeys

 The red colobus monkey (Piliocolobus tephrosceles) – A giant, red-and-black Monkey with a long tail.
-Found in Kibale National Park, Budongo Forest, and Semuliki National Park.
+It is found in Kibale National Park, Budongo Forest, and Semuliki National Park.

 There is more variation amongst the coat colors of the Ugandan red colobus, with back colors ranging from dark grey to reddish-brown.